PythonHacker24/linux-acl-management/docs/source/progress-report/progress-report.md

 ## [5 April 2025]

 These days, I am reviewing the proposal even after the submission.
 Also, I updated the basePath and path parameters in the YAML file as per Robert's comments in the proposal review.
 So I updated the code for the same.

+## [6 April 2025]

+From today til 11 April 2025, I was engaged fully in research about topics like implementing plugin support, transaction handler, multi core processing with golang, etc. One of the book I am referring for advanced concurrency if "Concurrency in Go" by Cox-Buday.
+For transaction handling, I decided to roll back and take inspiration from the actualy Linux process schedular for which I referred the book "Linux Kernel Development" by Robert Love.
+I am going deeper into that, but learning about various scheduling algorithm by these experienced developers.
+Studying about these scheduling algorithms is inspiring me a lot while improving our transaction system and especially when I am trying to build this with multi-core processing.

+## [12 April 2025]

+I decided to refactor code in main.go file.
+Since a lot of development and planning was happening with rapid testing, the main.go file got cluttered.
+This causes issues when thinking about edges cases and implementing error handling for it.